Stonehenge

 Glastonbury Tor

-This mound was thought to be surrounded by water at some point and was known as the Isle of Avalon.
-The myths say that Avalon was a meeting place for the dead and that the Tor was the home of the Lord of the Underworld.
+Myths say that the Tor was a meeting place for the dead and that this was the home of the Lord of the Underworld.
 In these legends, the Tor is the gateway into the land of the dead.

-I didn't get to climb up it this time.
-We had no time.
-Next time.
+I didn't get to climb up the Tor this time as we had no time.
+I'll just have to go back.

 Glastonbury Tor 2